pbhogan/TinyJSON/README.md

 * Uses reflection to dump and load object graphs automagically.
 * Supports primitives, classes, structs, enums, lists, dictionaries and arrays.
 * Supports single dimensional arrays, multidimensional arrays and jagged arrays.
-* Parsed data uses proxy variants that can be implicitly cast to primitive types for cleaner code.
+* Parsed data uses proxy variants that can be implicitly cast to primitive types for cleaner code, or directly encoded back to JSON.
 * Numeric types are handled without fuss.
-* Optional pretty printing JSON output.
 * Polymorphic classes supported with a type hint encoded into the JSON.
+* Supports optionally pretty printing JSON output.
-* Optionally encode properties and private fields.
+* Supports optionally encode properties and private fields.
 * Supports decoding fields and properties from aliased names.
 * Unit tested.

 ## Usage

 The API is namespaced under `TinyJSON` and the primary class is `JSON`.
-There are really only three methods you need to know:
+There are really only a few methods you need to know:

 ```csharp
 namespace TinyJSON